scrtlabs/protocol/docs/source/SubsystemArchitecture.rst

       to the worker custodian wallet.
 This will also change in future releases, fees will be accumulated in each worker’s “bank” (mapping in the Enigma Contract).
-A withdrawal function will allow each worker to collect their accumulated rewards all at once.
+A withdrawal function will allow each worker to collect its accumulated rewards all at once.

 Deserialization and Decryption
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The arguments of the *callable* function are RLP serialized in the *callableArgss* parameter.
-Generally, at least one argument is encrypted but necessarily all of them.
+Generally, at least one argument is encrypted but not necessarily all of them.

 The protocol for deserializing and decrypting arguments works as
 follows: